Saksham1387/GigGrove/README.md

-Here's a sample `README.md` file for your project "GigGrove":

----

 # GigGrove

 **GigGrove** is a freelancing platform designed to create a trustless environment for clients and workers through the use of escrow contracts.
 This ensures that payments are securely held until the agreed-upon work is completed, offering both parties peace of mind.